Taylor Swift Productions: History

 Taylor Swift Productions independently produced the concert film Taylor Swift: The Eras Tour, directed by Sam Wrench and distributed globally in cinemas by AMC Theatres, Variance Films, and Trafalgar Releasing.
 Released on October 13, 2023, the film received acclaim from critics, who praised for its cinematography, spectacle, and energy.
-It became the highest-grossing concert film of all-time, earning over $267 million in worldwide revenue against a production budget of $15 million.
-On December 13, The Eras Tour was made available to rent for on-demand streaming in select territories for a limited period, in collaboration with Universal Pictures Home Entertainment.
+It topped the North American box office and became the highest-grossing concert film of all-time, earning over $267 million globally against a production budget of $15 million.
+On December 13, The Eras Tour was made available to rent for on-demand streaming, in collaboration with Universal Pictures Home Entertainment.
 An extended cut of the film, subtitled (Taylor's Version), was released on Disney+ in March 2024.
 The Eras Tour was nominated for Cinematic and Box Office Achievement at the 81st Golden Globe Awards and Best Music Documentary at the 8th Critics' Choice Documentary Awards.
 It won Best Edited Variety Talk/Sketch Show or Special at the 74th American Cinema Editors Eddie Awards.

-In 2024, Taylor Swift Productions produced the music video for Swift's song "Fortnight".
-It stars Ethan Hawke and Josh Charles, and features cinematography by Rodrigo Prieto.
-At the 2024 MTV Video Music Awards, the music video made Swift the first artist to win Video of the Year three years in a row.
-For his cinematography work on the video, Prieto won the Grand Prize (Golden Frog) in the "Music Videos" category at the 32nd International Film Festival of the Art of Cinematography Camerimage.
-In 2025, Taylor Swift Productions produced the films Taylor Swift: The Official Release Party of a Showgirl and The Eras Tour: The Final Show, as well as the music video for Swift's single "The Fate of Ophelia".
+In 2024, Taylor Swift Productions produced the music video for Swift's single "Fortnight", starring Ethan Hawke and Josh Charles and featuring cinematography by Rodrigo Prieto.
+It made Swift the first artist to win the MTV Video Music Award for Video of the Year for three consecutive years and earned Prieto a Camerimage Grand Prize.
+In 2025, Taylor Swift Productions produced the films Taylor Swift: The Official Release Party of a Showgirl and Taylor Swift: The Eras Tour: The Final Show, as well as the music video for Swift's single "The Fate of Ophelia".
 The Official Release Party of a Showgirl showcases the music video for "The Fate of Ophelia", its behind-the-scenes footage, lyric videos from Swift's album The Life of a Showgirl, and her commentary on the songs.
-It received a limited theatrical release on October 3–5, earning over $50 million in worldwide revenue.
-The Eras Tour: The Final Show, directed by Glenn Weiss, documents the final show of the Eras Tour that took place in Vancouver in December 2024.
-The film is set to be released on December 12 through Disney+.
+It received a limited theatrical release on October 3–5, topping the North American box office and earning over $50 million globally.
+The Eras Tour: The Final Show, directed by Glenn Weiss, was released on December 12 through Disney+.
+Taylor Swift Productions produced the music video for Swift's single "Opalite" in 2026.